thunkable/docs-thunkable-com/ios/publish.md

 ---

-### 5 / Follow the instructions on iTunesConnect to submit your app for review.
-If you are updating an existing app, please make sure to update your app version \(Apple does not accept a new app with the same version\)
+### 5 / Follow the instructions on iTunesConnect to submit your app for review

+---

+### Troubleshooting

+**Certificates**

+If you have an existing Apple Developer Program account with 2 iOS certificates, you'll have to revoke one.
+Apple only allows developers to have 2 iOS certificates at a time and Thunkable creates one when it publishes to your account.

+**Provisioning Profile**

+After you revoke your certificate, it is possible that one or more of your provisioning profiles will become inactive.
+To publish successfully, you'll also need to delete any inactive provisioning profiles.

+**Two-factor authentication**

+You must turn off 2 factor authentication for your Apple Developer ID to publish with Thunkable